- The takeaway from this episode is … start questioning what you believe, so you can update your belief system.

-How could it be, that what this other person said to be right?
+How could it be, that what this other person said is right?
 I know it’s not right?
 How do I know if it was right or not when I have never experienced it, or even tried it?
 It’s like a kid who says, I don’t like asparagus, but they never tried it.
 When questioned, they have the same response, I just know I don’t like it.
-But they never tried it.
-They say I don’t have to try it, I know I wouldn’t like it.
+But they’ve never experienced it.
+They say I don’t have to experience it; I know I wouldn’t like it.

 This puts the kid so far outside the comfort zone of their beliefs that they automatically think they won’t like it.
-What is really happening is that the kid didn’t see asparagus in their cartoons or commercials.
+What is really happening is that the kid didn’t see asparagus being promoted in their cartoons or commercials.
 Asparagus doesn’t look like fun or the kind of food kids eat.
-It’s in direct conflict with their belief system and lifestyle.
+It’s in direct conflict with their belief systems and lifestyle.

 You become so programmed at an early age about what you should and shouldn’t believe that it becomes difficult to ever change your beliefs.

 Faced with so many new changes and more coming, you can bet that the changes in your beliefs won’t all be comfortable.
-They will require that you reexamine your beliefs and form new criteria for what you believe now.
+The changes will require that you reexamine your beliefs and form new criteria for what you believe now.
 It will all start to shift quickly when you see your friends doing things differently.
 You will catch yourself saying that you feel differently about what you used to believe.
-That takes a lot of courage, courage that most people cannot summon up, even when you know it’s the right thing to do.”
+That takes a lot of courage, courage that most people cannot summon up, even when you know it’s the right thing to do.